craigshoemaker/microsoft-docs-edit-launcher/README.md

-# Azure Docs Edit Launcher
+# Microsoft Docs Edit Launcher

-This browser extension opens the original location of an Azure docs article for editing in the private repository.
+This browser extension opens the original location of a Microsoft docs article for editing in the private repository.

 ## Installation and usage